afcarl/procgraph/docs/source/pgdoc.rst

 Block ``gain``
 ------------------------------------------------------------
+FIXME: to be replaced by simpler function.

 .. _`block:identity`:

 Block ``identity``
 ------------------------------------------------------------
-This block outputs the inputs.
-This is an example
+This block outputs the inputs, unchanged.

-of a block whose signal configuration is dynamics: init() gets called twice.
+This is an example of a block whose signal configuration is dynamics: init() gets called twice.

 .. _`block:print`:

 Block ``print``
 ------------------------------------------------------------
-Prints the inputs
+Print a representation of the input values along with their timestamp.

 .. _`block:rand`: